Salma

 She looked at her daughter and said: “I had her in Turkey.”

-She asked about my background and I told her that I am a political science major.
-She said that she doesn’t understand much about politics and called it a scary topic!
+She asked about my background and I told her that I studied Political Science and International Relations .
+She said that she doesn’t understand much about politics and called it a “scary topic”!

-Many people in that part of the world are raised to think that politics is a ‘dangerous’ topic.
-They do not even think it is worth studying, because “all politicians are the same”.
-I believe that this is the case in most dictatorships.
+In many places, especially under oppressive regimes, politics is feared and avoided.
 Children grow up hearing horrible stories of kidnapped men and women and shattered lives… Parents tell their children about all those people who have died, disappeared or sacrificed their lives “for nothing”.
 These stories have been enough to deter an entire generation from getting involved in anything political.

 Don’t be fooled, Salma’s political awareness and eloquence are impressive.

 “I am a Sunni Muslim.
-Syria is diverse and we have lived in peace together but in reality, each group’s identity was fashioned in opposition to the other!
+Syria is diverse and we have lived in peace together but in reality, each group’s identity was defined in opposition to the other!
 At least for my generation.
 We tolerated each other’s existence but never felt united.
 Identifying as Sunni meant that I was not a Alawi, not a Christian … The regime used those differences to control us!
 Kind of divide and rule!
-The regime has maintained those differences for years but when they attacked us they did not differentiate!”
+The regime has maintained those differences for years but when the bombs fell, they didn’t care who we were!”

 … I know nothing about politics she said!
-Salma’s reading of the Middle East’s political context is deeper and better structured than a lot of people who are given airtime.
+Salma’s reading of the Middle East’s political context is deeper and better structured than a lot of political analysts.

 “Of course the situation in Syria now is deplorable.
 Of course it was better before.
 We were not bombed in our sleep!
 But was it good before?
 No it was not!
 It is easy to say that it was better before when all you have now is total chaos.
 We have been afraid for years.
 Years before the war I mean!
 As far as I remember, I have always feared something or someone.
 We are proud people.
 Syrian women are brave!
 Our patience and strength can shake mountains.
 I have never taken part in a demonstration in my life!
 I regret it now you know!
 What have I gained from always “walking next to the wall”*?
 I will always tell my children how beautiful Syria is!”